-- Take a dip in Semuc Champey's stunning turquoise pools
+- Take a dip in Semuc Champey's famous turquoise pools

-- Explore the well-preserved Mayan ruins at ancient Tikal
+- Explore the ancient Maya ruins at Tikal

-- Enjoy a boat ride of Río Dulce to the Guatemalan Caribbean
+- Enjoy a boat ride along the jade waters of the Río Dulce

-- Spend two nights on the remote Lime Caye island in Belize
+- Spend two days on remote Lime Caye, in Belize

-- Roam the picturesque streets of colonial Antigua
+- Roam the historic streets of colonial Antigua

 |Day 5||Explore Tikal||Tikal National Park|

-Welcome to Antigua!
-A representative will meet you at the airport and transport you to your hotel where you will receive your detailed itinerary for the next two weeks.
-Depending on your arrival time, stretch your legs with a stroll and explore your surroundings of Central America's favorite colonial town.
+Welcome to Guatemala!
+A representative will meet you at the airport in Guatemala City and give you your detailed itinerary for the next two weeks.
+Then transfer one hour west to the Spanish colonial city of Antigua, where you'll check into your hotel.
+You can then head out and stretch your legs with a stroll around one of Central America's most well-preserved Spanish-colonial cities.

-Day 4: Inner-tubing in Candelaria - Transfer to Tikal National Park
+Day 4: Candelaría Cave Tour, Transfer to Tikal National Park

 Day 5: Explore Tikal